 There are actually several possibilities, and technologies to create parts additively.
 The choice of your 3D printing technology and the material will be determined by your project.
 What properties do you need?
 What resistance?

 How to select the right 3D printing technology?

 All 3D printing processes have their own advantages and limitations.
 All industries and all projects have different requirements and the nature of your project will help you determine which process and which material will be perfectly adapted to your 3D printing idea.

 Choosing the right 3D printing process and material will participate in the success of your 3D printing experience.
-The mechanical properties of your object will depend on the mechanical properties of the material you chose at 3ddesign services in San Francisco CA.
+The mechanical properties of your object will depend on the mechanical properties of the material you chose at 3D design services in Auburn CA.